MAMware/court-jurdroids/README.md

     venv\Scripts\activate
     ```
     Troubleshooting
-    You might find an error on windows while trying to setup the virtual environment, it is due to a security exception where the Activate.ps1 cannot be loaded becouse running scripts is disablaed on your system.
+    If an error appears on windows while trying to setup the virtual environment and it is due to a security exception where the Activate.ps1 cannot be loaded becouse of the running scripts are disablabed on your system, to enable try to execute:
-    To enable, try to execute
     ```bash
     Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser
     ```